MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

 Authorization: EndpointKey <qna-maker-resource-key>
 ```

-The full URL string for your hostname will look like "https://< >.azure.net/qnamaker".
+The full URL string for your hostname will look like "https://<your-hostname>.azure.net/qnamaker".

-These values will be used within your `appsettings.json` or `.env` file in the next step.
+These values will be used within your **appsettings.json** or **.env** file in the next step.

 The knowledge base is now ready for your bot to use.